 Security officer CV summary example: It all adds up

-The CV summary (or resume profile) is a small, tightly contained space on your resume that has a large and conspicuous part to play in securing interest from the hiring manager.
+The summary (or profile) of your security officer resume is a small space on your resume that has a large part to play in securing interest from the hiring manager.
 It should be no longer than 3-5 sentences and convey your professional character, qualities and most impressive achievements.

 Aim for language that’s clear, descriptive, dynamic and solid.
 Sound strong and energetic in a tone that’s straightforward, authentic and self-assured.